 What Is Clad Cookware?

 Cladding is the process that bonds different types of metals together.
-For cookware, this usually stainless steel and aluminum but can also include copper.
+For cookware, this is usually stainless steel and aluminum but can also include copper.

 Cladding was patented by John Ulam, who went on to found All-Clad--the original clad cookware--around 1970.
 If you want to read more about cladding, see the Wikipedia entry for All-Clad.